-The USS LEHIGH is a Civil War Navy Re-enactment & Living History group.
+The USS MONITOR - USS LEHIGH Naval Living History Association is a Civil War Navy Re-enactment & Living History group.

 - Our officers and crew are located in New York, New Jersey, Pennsylvania and Delaware.

-- The USS LEHIGH was a PASSAIC class monitor, an improved designed of the original USS Monitor.
+- The USS LEHIGH was a PASSAIC class monitor, an improved designed of the original Ironclad Steamer USS MONITOR (The first ironclad warship of the US Navy).

 - Our members are all interested in Civil War naval history and telling (via living history) the stories of the US Navy's ships, sailors and marines during that period as authentically as possible to local community events, schools, universities and libraries.